penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata.md

 ## onCallServices

-List of on call services of teachers defined in the timetable.
+List of on-call services of teachers defined in the timetable.

 `onCallServices`